all-of-us/ImportFhirJson/ResourceFixes.md

 ## Encounter
 has `patient` field, with a `reference` field that needs adjusted has an `indication` field, with multiple `reference` fields that need adjusted (these link to Conditions)

+## MedicationStatement
+has a `patient` field, with a `reference` field that needs adjusted can have an `informationSource` field with a `reference` field that needs adjusted can have a `reasonForUse` field with a `reasonForUseReference` field that needs adjusted can have a `suppotingInformation` with a `reference` field that needs adjusted (can be multiple supportingInformation) has a `medication` field, which may have a medicationReference that needs adjusted may have a `dosage` field, that may have a `site` field which may have a `siteReference` field that needs adjusted